 “I’ll always be around,” snapped Angelicana.

 “Well they all say that, reminds me of my ex.
-Dragging me to awkward horrible social events.
-Don’t leave me on my own with these people I’d say.
+Dragging me to awkward social events.
+Don’t leave me on my own with these people, I’d say.
 Sure, she’d promise.
 Five minutes later I’m alone in the centre of a fucking circus, staring with mock interest at my shoes.
 I mean what’s on my shoes that could ever convincingly pass as an interesting sight?
 Why do I do that?”
-Arthur stopped talking for a millisecond after looking down at his feet “Hang on, I don’t have shoes here in…wherever we are.
-What happened to my shoes please?”
+Arthur stopped talking for a millisecond after looking down at his feet.
+“Hang on, what happened to my shoes ?”

 Angelicana held out her hand and Arthur went to shake it.
 “No, for fucks sake.
 Kiss it and say the words ‘we have an accord Mighty Angelicana, I am bound to you.’”

-Arthur did as he was told and upon uttering the words and kissing her hand, he felt his mind infiltrated by her, like she’d erected a cage in there somewhere, something to keep his thoughts of rebellion verbally penned in.
+Arthur did as he was told and upon uttering the words he felt his mind infiltrated by her, like she’d erected a cage in there, something to keep his thoughts of rebellion verbally penned in.

-“We should get through this, both of us, for our chances of survival are absolute.
-Now, lets go meet The Chosen’s two whacked out fucking weird leaders.
-Uhm you’ll probably want to kill them Arthur, I know I did.
-I mean you specifically really will want to kill them though, like so much it… but anyway you are bound to me now so you cannot.
+“We should get through this, the both of us, for our chances of survival are intertwined.
+Now, lets go meet The Chosen’s two whacked out leaders.
+Eh, you’ll probably want to kill them Arthur, I know I did.
+I mean you specifically will really want to murder them...but anyway, you are bound to me now, so just behave.
 Quickly, follow, we must present you all to God.”